 Another feature that deserves special mention is the C/C’s absence of distortion.
 Whereas metal structures need to be constructed from a solid material and reshaped with a hammer or similar tools after some months in operation, the C/C material has absolutely no tendency to distort.
 This makes the material highly suitable for use in automated processes, for instance.
 Robots programmed to return repeatedly to a particular position will always find the C/C charging system in its proper place (Figure 6).

 The absence of any tendency to distort also has a favorable effect on the reproducibility of components, as these are always placed in the same furnace position and prevented from falling down.
 This helps to significantly reduce furnace downtimes and the costs associated with poor component quality.

 Limits to the Use Of C/C

-The high global demand for carbon fibres and the products made from them, together with the shortage occurring on the world market, shows that this material is nowadays indispensable.
-Carbon fibres are used mainly in low-temperature applications such as aircraft construction, military equipment and wind farms.
+The high global demand for carbon fibers and the products made from them, together with the shortage occurring on the world market, shows that this material is nowadays indispensable.
+Carbon fibers are used mainly in low-temperature applications such as aircraft construction, military equipment, and wind farms.

 Global demand for C/C products used in high-temperature applications is also rising constantly.
 The reason is that investments in new furnaces are not being made until the existing equipment has been better utilized.
 This practice is being adopted in order to reduce production costs, improve product quality and hence safeguard workplaces over the medium term.